jistok/avro-schema-drift/README.md

 * `./bootstrap_redis.sh`

-## On the GPDB master host, iterate over the three Avro schema variants
+## On the GPDB master host, logged in as the _gpadmin_ user, iterate over the three Avro schema variants

 * Run the DDL executor:
 ```